-To begin, I estimate Equation 4 using an indicator for being assigned to a Seattle probation office at time t to define treatment status.26 In Figure 6, I plot estimates of the γ_s^T coefficients using all potential control areas to maximize power.
-The dotted lines represent 95% confidence intervals.
-The blue lines, which plot estimates from the full sample, show that there are no detectable pre-trends up to two and a half years before BTB.
-The point estimate for employment effects at s = 1 (i.e., 1 quarter after BTB is implemented) are slightly positive, suggesting some potential benefit from BTB, but these estimates are not distinguishable
+To begin, I estimate equation (4) using an indicator for being assigned to a Seattle probation office at time t to define treatment status.
+In figure 6, I plot estimates of the $\gamma_s^T$ coefficients using all potential control areas to maximize power.
+The dashed lines represent 95% confidence intervals.
+The dark gray lines, which plot estimates from the full sample, show that there are no detectable pretrends up to two and a half years before BTB.
+The point estimate for employment effects at s=1 (i.e., 1 quarter after BTB is implemented) are slightly positive, suggesting some potential benefit from BTB, but these estimates are not distinguishable from zero.
+The earnings estimates show no obvious effect of BTB but are slightly difficult to interpret given the wide confidence intervals.
+The light gray lines, which plot estimates of the same specification in the sample of nonwhite offenders, are similar.